Aguttes

 Fine Wines & Spirits

-“The cellar is sometimes the unsuspected resting place for a significant part of our heritage.
-Even well preserved, wines and spirits are perishable nectars that must be sold at the peak of their potential in order to take full advantage of their value.”
+‘Cellars are sometimes the unsuspected resting places of a significant part of our heritage.
+Even when well-preserved, wines and spirits are perishable goods that need to be sold at the peak of their potential to fully capitalize on their value.’

 — Pierre-Luc Nourry